USEPA/EPA_MOVES_Model/readme.md

 This branch contains all of the changes in development for MOVES3.0.2, the next minor patch for MOVES3.0.

-For a preview of MOVES3.0.2, follow the instructions below in **Requirements and Set Up** with these additional steps:

-* After cloning this repository (step 1), checkout the `dev/v3.0.2` branch
+For a preview of MOVES3.0.2, follow the instructions below in **Requirements and Set Up**.
+Just make sure that after cloning this repository (step 1), checkout the `dev/v3.0.2` branch before continuing to the other steps.
-* After installing the default database (step 7), follow the instructions on https://github.com/USEPA/EPA_MOVES_Model/issues/28

 # MOVES3.0.2